 Students take the same starter classes before branching out into their program-specific courses.
 HFF’s approach is specialty in collaboration, so what program you’re in dictates the bulk of your work.

-Understanding other roles is necessary in film, of course, which is why students constantly work with one another as they complete their projects.
+Understanding other roles is necessary in movies, of course, which is why students constantly work with one another as they complete their projects.
 They are given the tools to develop their own artistic approach through technical work, seminars, and internships.

 No tuition fees exist at HFF, however they do charge a student union and public transit fee of €144.40 (~$ USD) per semester.